hdShang/arxiv-daily/docs/cs-CV/2025-11-18/papers/251117619v1-rethinking-the-encoding-and-annotating-of-3d-bounding-box-corner-awa.md

 ---
 layout: default
-title: Rethinking the Encoding and Annotating of 3D Bounding Box: Corner-Aware 3D Object Detection from Point Clouds
+title: "Rethinking the Encoding and Annotating of 3D Bounding Box: Corner-Aware 3D Object Detection from Point Clouds"
 ---

 # Rethinking the Encoding and Annotating of 3D Bounding Box: Corner-Aware 3D Object Detection from Point Clouds